stoplightio/spectral/docs/reference/functions.md

 # Core Functions

-ules use "functions and those can be custom defined.
+Rules use "functions and those can be custom defined.
 To save everyone the effort of writing functions for common tasks, Spectral comes with a few bundled out of the box.

 ## alphabetical